AgustinSRG/ImageToMapMC/guides/export_as_structures.md

 Also, grab a map from the creative inventory.

 Right click the empty map to fill it.
 Once is filled go to the top and left corner of the map and place one block one block north, just right outside the map limit.
-You can use F3 + G to see chunk border so it is easier.
+You can use F3 + G to see chunk borders so it is easier.

 You should be looking north (check F3).

 ![Screenshot](../screenshots/structure_position_1.jpg "Streenshot")

 Go up as many blocks as you want, depending on how hight you want to build the map.
-Usually I prefer using oceans about y = 65
+Usually I prefer using oceans, building it about y = 65

 ![Screenshot](../screenshots/structure_position_2.jpg "Streenshot")